caesarxuchao/kubernetes/v1_0/docs/persistent-volumes.md

+---
+layout: docwithnav
+---
 # Persistent Volumes and Claims

 This document describes the current state of `PersistentVolumes` in Kubernetes.
-Familiarity with [volumes](./volumes.md) is suggested.
+Familiarity with [volumes](./volumes.html) is suggested.

 Managing storage is a distinct problem from managing compute.
 The `PersistentVolume` subsystem provides an API for users and administrators that abstracts details of how storage is provided from how it is consumed.
 To do this we introduce two new API resources:  `PersistentVolume` and `PersistentVolumeClaim`.